 - The Board may co-opt up to six members.
-Four of the six places shall be taken by the chairs of the Fellowship Examining Board, and the Oncology Registrars' Forum, a representative of Academic Clinical Oncology and a lay representative.
-The remaining two places could be taken by the recruitment lead and a further representative from the examination boards as required.
+These six places shall be taken by the chairs of the Fellowship Examining Board, the Oncology Registrars' Forum, and the Academic Clinical Oncology, the Recruitment Lead, the Less than Full-Time Training and Working Advisor and a lay representative.

 - The Lead-Dean for Clinical Oncology, the Chair of the Medical Oncology SAC and a representative of the Faculty of Radiologists of the Royal College of Surgeons in Ireland are Observer members.

-- All elected and appointed members will be expected to be actively involved in the work of the Board and, when required, to sit on either the Curriculum Committee or the Quality Assurance of Training Committee or other sub-committees that are formed to carry out specific workstreams.
+- All elected and appointed members will be expected to be actively involved in the work of the Board and, when required, to sit on the Curriculum Committee or other sub-committees that are formed to carry out specific workstreams.

-- The Board will be chaired by the Medical Director, Education and Training, Clinical Oncology.
+- The Board will be chaired by the Medical Director, Education and Training [CO].

 - Chairing all meetings

-- Ensuring that the Terms of Reference are observed
+- Ensuring that the purpose and terms of reference are observed

 - Engaging all members of the Board in the work being done